egrosdou01/blog.grosdouli.dev/blog/2024-11-24-talos-proxmox-opentofu/talos-proxmox-opentofu-part-5.md

 ## Future Steps

-Demonstrate how [Ceph storage using Rook](https://docs.siderolabs.com/kubernetes-guides/csi/ceph-with-rook) looks in the existing setup.
+We will demonstrate how [Ceph storage using Rook](https://docs.siderolabs.com/kubernetes-guides/csi/ceph-with-rook) looks in the existing setup.
 This might come in the future, as this is not required for my homelab setup!

-## Conclusion

-🚀 For storage requirements, the easiest way is to integrate Longhorn storage into the setup!

 ## Resources

 - [Talos API Reference](https://docs.siderolabs.com/talos/v1.10/reference/api#table-of-contents)
 - [Talos and Longhorn](https://docs.siderolabs.com/kubernetes-guides/csi/storage#longhorn)
 - [Longhorn Details](https://longhorn.io/docs/1.10.1/advanced-resources/os-distro-specific/talos-linux-support/#requirements)

+## Conclusion

+🚀 For storage requirements, the easiest way is to integrate Longhorn storage into the setup!

 ## ✉️ Contact